 Valencia has plenty of attractions and sights, so make sure you don’t miss out on the beautiful and historical sights the city has to offer and the impressive modern architecture complex “City of Arts and Sciences”, when doing some sightseeing!
+If you are just staying in Valencia for a couple of days, this list is perfect.

 One of the highlights of Valencia is the Cathedral, built in 1238.
 The cathedral is centrally located on the Plaza de la Reina and has three entrances.
 Left of the main entrance is the bell-tower of the cathedral, el Micalet.
 Built in 1381, el Micalet is the highest religious structure in Valencia.
 Climb the stair to the top for a spectacular view!
 For more information go to Cathedral.